Alerts & Warning Systems

 Wireless Emergency Alerts

-Wireless Emergency Alerts are well know as the system used to distribute "Amber Alerts."
-These are sent to large geographic areas, and may be used to send information for large scale emergencies and disasters.
-Be sure to verify that Wireless Emergency alerts (Amber alerts and Emergency Alerts) are turned on in your cell-phone's settings.
+Wireless Emergency Alerts are well known as the system used to distribute "Amber Alerts."
+These are sent to large geographic areas, and may be used to send information for large-scale emergencies and disasters.
+Be sure to verify that Wireless Emergency alerts (Amber alerts and Emergency Alerts) are turned on in your cell phone's settings.
 For example, on an iPhone, under settings/notifications, scroll to the bottom of the page and ensure all alerts are turned ON.